 How to get there?

-We road a jeep from Cogon Bus Terminal in Tagbilaran City going to Sandingan Island, Loon.
+We rode a jeep from Cogon Bus Terminal in Tagbilaran City going to Sandingan Island, Loon.
 From there was a motorboat going to Cabilao Island which was around 10 minutes trip.

 Then from there, we rode habal-habal or motorcycle to the beach they call Baluate where we spent the rest of our time.